Emily Parker is the author of "Now I Know Who My Comrades Are: Voices From the Internet Underground"

 , the first open government coding marathon between the United States and Russia.
 Code4Country brought together Russian and American software developers to identify technological solutions to challenges of government transparency.
 Emily is a former International Affairs Fellow at the Council on Foreign Relations, an Arthur Ross Fellow at Asia Society's Center on U.S.-China Relations and a Global Policy Fellow at Carnegie Moscow Center, where she researched the role of blogging and social media in today's Russia.

-She has written for The New York Times, The Wall Street Journal, Slate, The New Yorker, Newsweek, Foreign Policy, The New Republic, The Far Eastern Economic Review, Project Syndicate and World Affairs.
+She has written for The New York Times, The Wall Street Journal, Slate, The New Yorker, Politico, Newsweek, Foreign Policy, The New Republic and World Affairs.
 Her chapter on Chinese nationalism appeared in China's Great Leap: The Beijing Games and Olympian Human Rights Challenges (Seven Stories Press, May 2008).
 In 2002 she worked at the Japan Business Federation (Keidanren) in Tokyo, where she researched how historical tensions between China and Japan would affect Sino-Japanese business relations.

 She has worked in China and Japan, and speaks Chinese, Japanese, French and Spanish.
 She graduated with Honors from Brown University with a double major in International Relations and Comparative Literature (French and Spanish).
 She has a Masters from Harvard in East Asian Studies.